Koomball/ForgeDB/README.md

     ]
 })
 ```
-And voi-la, you bot now has been connected to a mongo database.
+And voi-la, you bot now has been connected a mongo database.

 ### Other DB Installation
 If you want to install other dbs you need to follow these steps: